MacDue/Mank-Spec/spec/declarations.md

 ### Constant declarations

-Constant declarations bind a [name](#identifiers) a compile-time constant.
+Constant declarations bind a [name](#identifiers) to a compile-time constant.
 These are global and can be used between functions.

-Constants can refer to other constants (that are possibly declared later) as long as it's not recursive definition.
+Constants can refer to other constants (that are possibly declared later) as long as it's not a recursive definition.

 ```ebnf